-The fair values of derivative financial instruments and forward foreign exchange contracts are principally determined using valuation techniques with market observable inputs.
+The fair values of derivative financial instruments and forward foreign exchange contracts are principally determined using valuation techniques with market observable inputs and are classified within Level 2 of the fair value hierarchy.
 The most frequently applied valuation techniques include forward pricing and swap models using present value calculations.
-The models
+The models incorporate various inputs including foreign exchange spot and forward rates, interest rates, futures prices, default rates, credit spreads, volatility curves and discount rates.

 In some instances, the fair values of derivative financial instruments are determined using valuation techniques with non-market observable inputs.
-These instruments are classified within Level 3 of the fair value hierarchy and include longevity contingent swaps, warrants and other over-the-counter swaps.
-The fair value of longevity contingent swaps is provided by the counterparty at balance date.
-The price is a non-binding bid price based on the fair value of the underlying basket of contracts.
-The fair value of other over-the-counter swaps is determined using an internally-generated discounted cash flow model, with the key input being interest rates.
+These financial instruments include longevity contingent swaps and warrants and are classified within Level 3 of the fair value hierarchy.
+The fair value of longevity contingent swaps is provided by the counterparty at balance date and is based on the fair value of the underlying basket of contracts.
+The fair value of warrants is determined using a Black Scholes Option Pricing Model.